 Northern Pygmy-Owls in this area prey heavily upon voles, chipmunks, small to medium sized birds and even insects.
-The female begins incubation in late April.
+Courtship begins in mid-February, with the male soliciting a female.
+The female begins incubation in late April to early May.
 Incubation lasts about 28 days.
-The volunteers can always tell when the eggs have hatched.
+We can always tell when the eggs have hatched, because, prior to the eggs hatching, the female consumes all of her food away from the nest.
 After the eggs have hatched, the female begins bringing food into the nest.
-Prior to the eggs hatching, the female will consume her prey outside the nest.
-The first day she brings food into the cavity is the day the eggs have hatched.
+Therefore, the first day she brings food into the cavity is the day the eggs hatched.

 In most cases, the first chick fledges about 30 days after hatching.
 If there are two owlets (baby owls), they most often, both fledge the same day.
-If there are three owlets, one often fledges the first day with the other two fledging the following day.
+If there are three, or more owlets, one often fledges the first day with the other two fledge the following day.
+If there are five (rarely) owlets, they fledge over a three or four day period.

 This video shows an attack by a Northern Pygmy-Owl.
 It was recorded by Tom Bradley.